 Daytona Beach Transportation

-Visitors can now fly directly into Daytona Beach International Airport via non-stop JetBlue service from John F. Kennedy Airport (JFK), Delta (via Atlanta, GA) and American Airlines (via Charlotte, NC) and staring in January 2019, Sunwing (via Toronto, Canada).
+Visitors can now fly directly into Daytona Beach International Airport via non-stop JetBlue service from John F. Kennedy Airport (JFK), Delta (via Atlanta, GA), American Airlines (via Charlotte, NC) and staring in January 2019, Sunwing (via Toronto, Canada).
 Check out our area airports for more transportation options.

 The Daytona Beach area is very accessible whether you are traveling by car or prefer to use local transportation options.

 Driving to the Daytona Beach area is easy, as two of the state's major interstates intersect here - Interstate 95, which runs north and south and Interstate 4, which comes in from the west.
 Other major roads leading into the area include U.S. Highway 1; U.S. Highway 92; State Road 40, which connects to Interstate 75; and Highway A1A which runs along the beautiful Atlantic coastline.